 An intestinal obstruction happens when your intestines become blocked so that digested foods and fluids buildup.
 If not treated, a blockage can lead to a dangerous rupture.

 Digested food particles must travel through 25 feet or more of intestines as part of normal digestion.
 These digested wastes are constantly in motion.

 However, intestinal obstruction can put a stop to this.
 An intestinal obstruction occurs when your small or large intestine is blocked.
 The blockage can be partial or total, and it prevents passage of fluids and digested food.

 If intestinal obstruction happens, things will build up behind the site of the blockage.
 This buildup includes:

 If enough pressure builds up, your intestine can rupture, leaking harmful intestinal contents and bacteria into your abdominal cavity.
 This is a life threatening complication.

 There are many potential causes of intestinal obstruction.
-In many cases, this condition can’t be prevented.
-Early diagnosis and treatment is crucial; an untreated intestinal obstruction can be fatal.
+Often, this condition can’t be prevented.
+Early diagnosis and treatment are crucial.
+An untreated intestinal obstruction can be fatal.

-This condition causes a wide range of uncomfortable symptoms, including:
+Intestinal obstruction causes a wide range of symptoms, including:

 - severe bloating